 Soft magnetic alloys play an important role in modern industry.
-Their unique magnetic properties are in demand in electronics, electrical equipment and other high-tech industries.
-In this article, we will consider the main parameters, physical principles of operation and characteristics of materials produced by the PZPS plant.
+Their unique magnetic properties are sought after in electronics, electrical equipment, and other high-tech industries.
+In this article we look at the main parameters, physical principles of operation, and characteristics of materials produced by the PZPS plant.

 Main parameters and concepts

-Magnetization (I) — reflects the degree of magnetic state of the material and is measured as the magnetic moment per unit volume of material.
-This vector quantity is directed along the lines of the external magnetic field and is closely related to the field strength.
+Magnetization (I) reflects the degree of magnetic state of a material and is measured as magnetic moment per unit volume.
+This vector quantity is directed along the lines of the external magnetic field and is closely related to field strength.

-- Magnetic moment characterizes the intensity and direction of magnetic action, determining the ability of the material to create or change a magnetic field.
+- Magnetic moment characterizes the intensity and direction of magnetic action, determining a material’s ability to create or change a magnetic field.

-- Magnetic field strength (H) shows how much force an external field acts on moving charges or magnetized bodies.
+- Magnetic field strength (H) shows with what force an external field acts on moving charges or magnetized bodies.

-- Magnetic induction (B) reflects how the material is magnetized under the influence of an external field.
+- Magnetic induction (B) reflects how strongly a material is magnetized under an external field.

-These parameters form the basis for analyzing the magnetic properties of various materials.
-The difference between ferromagnets, diamagnets and paramagnets is largely determined by the magnitude of these characteristics.
+These parameters form the basis for analyzing magnetic properties of various materials.
+The difference between ferromagnetics, diamagnetics, and paramagnetics is largely determined by the values of these characteristics.

-Magnetization vector (J) describes how strongly the material is able to respond to an external magnetic field.
-For different types of materials, this response can vary significantly:
+The magnetization vector (J) describes how strongly a material can respond to an external magnetic field.
+For different material types this response can differ significantly:

-- y ferromagnets magnetization remains even after the external field is removed;
+- in ferromagnetics, magnetization persists even after the external field is removed;

-- paramagnets they have a weak positive magnetization, which disappears when the field is removed;
+- paramagnetics have weak positive magnetization that disappears when the field is removed;

 - diamagnetics have negative magnetization directed against the external field.

-The magnetization vector is used in electromagnetism to describe the interaction of a magnetic field with materials, including for analyzing the magnetic properties of steels and alloys (for example, in electronics and instrument engineering), calculating magnetic circuits and magnetic screens, describing processes associated with hysteresis and magnetic saturation.
+The magnetization vector is used in electromagnetism to describe interaction of a magnetic field with materials, including analyzing magnetic properties of steels and alloys (for example in electronics and instrumentation), calculating magnetic circuits and magnetic shields, and describing processes related to hysteresis and magnetic saturation.

 Magnetic induction and material properties

-Magnetic induction determines the strength and direction of the magnetic field on the material.
-Its value depends on the properties of the substance:
+Magnetic induction determines the force and direction of a magnetic field’s effect on a material.
+Its magnitude depends on the substance’s properties:

-- Ferromagnetic materials, such as iron, nickel, cobalt and numerous alloys of these metals have high magnetic induction due to their significant magnetic permeability.
-After removing the external magnetic field, a significant part of the magnetization (residual magnetic induction) is retained.
-To demagnetize a ferromagnet, a certain reverse field, called coercive force, is required.
+- Ferromagnetic materials such as iron, nickel, cobalt, and numerous alloys of these metals have high magnetic induction due to significant magnetic permeability.
+After the external magnetic field is removed they retain a significant part of magnetization (residual magnetic induction).
+To demagnetize a ferromagnetic, a certain reverse field called coercive force must be applied.

-- Paramagnets — many iron salts, rare earth elements, platinum and palladium group metals, sodium, potassium, oxygen and ferromagnets at temperatures above the Curie point.
-They have weak positive magnetization that does not cause noticeable hysteresis — a delay in changes in magnetic induction relative to changes in the intensity of the external magnetic field.
-Their permeability does not depend on the external field and either does not depend on temperature at all, or decreases with increasing temperature.
+- Paramagnetics — many iron salts, rare-earth elements, metals of the platinum and palladium groups, sodium, potassium, oxygen, and ferromagnetics above the Curie point.
+They have weak positive magnetization that does not cause noticeable hysteresis — lag of magnetic induction change relative to change in external magnetic field strength.
+Their permeability does not depend on the external field and either does not depend on temperature at all or decreases with rising temperature.

-- Diamagnetic materials demonstrate magnetization directed opposite to the external field, with a permeability below one.
-When they enter the magnetic field, they push towards the weaker field.
-Many metals and most non-metals are diamagnets.
-Unlike paramagnetic and ferromagnetic materials, diamagnetic properties are practically independent of temperature.
+- Diamagnetic materials show magnetization directed opposite to the external field, with permeability below unity.
+Entering a magnetic field, they are repelled toward a region of weaker field.
+Many metals and most non-metals are diamagnetics.
+Unlike paramagnetic and ferromagnetic materials, diamagnetic properties practically do not depend on temperature.

-These diversities determine the applications of materials, from precise measuring instruments to powerful electromagnets.
+These differences determine application areas of materials, from precise measuring instruments to powerful electromagnets.

 Magnetization characteristics